ispc/ispc/docs/ispc.rst

     uniform int packed_store_active(uniform unsigned int * uniform base, unsigned int val)

+There are also ``packed_store_active2()`` functions with exactly the same signatures and the same semantic except that they may write one extra element to the output array (but still returning the same value as ``packed_store_active()``).
+These functions suggest different branch free implementation on most of supported targets, which usuarly (but not always) performs better than ``packed_store_active()``.
+It's advised to test function performance on user's scenarios on particular target hardware before using it.

 As an example of how these functions can be used, the following code shows the use of ``packed_store_active()``.